busrayatlav/best-movies-scraper/README.md

 ## License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute the code as per the terms of the license.
-See the [LICENSE](LICENSE) file for more details.

 ---

 ## Contact